jdegand/LCOGT-angular-frontend/README.md

 ## Thoughts

-- Rebuilding something you have already done in a different way can reveal errors and edge-cases
+- Rebuilding something you have already done in a different way can reveal errors and edge-cases.
-- My original regex implementation was flawed.
-It wasn't working as intended.
-The main cause of error was using {0,3} versus {1,3}.  {1,3} includes 0.
+- My original regex implementation for the size and distance fields was flawed.
+One cause of error was using {0,3} versus {1,3}.  {1,3} includes 0.
 By using {0,3} you match for a number of length 3 only.
-- Regex may still be flawed.
+- Regex is probably still flawed.
+It can be tough to get a regex working without much trial and error.
+- It was simpler to implement the validation for the size and distance fields on the Spring Boot backend with the @Digits annotation.
-- I didn't focus on validating whether the name was unique in the previous implementation
+- I didn't focus on validating whether the name was unique in the Express implementation.
-- In this project, I used an async name validator to make sure each name was unique before submission is allowed.
-Much better implementation than allowing submission only to have to send an error (409) back to the client.
+- In this project, I used an async name validator to make sure each name was unique before submission.
+This is a better implementation than allowing submission only to have to send an error (409) back to the client.
-- Typically, I code the backend first but since I will be trying to convert my express server to a Spring Boot server I started with the frontend.
-Then I realized I had to convert my old express server to actually send json.
+- Typically, I code the backend first.
+Since I planned on converting my Express server to a Spring Boot server, I started with the frontend.
+I had to convert my Express server to send json.
 I had coupled the server with the template in the previous implementation.
-I changed the port to 8080 as well to be prepared for the future conversion.
+I changed the port to 8080 and added CORS package to Express server.
-- In converting the previous server to send json, you need to add CORS package - otherwise you will unable to make requests without passing a cors option to all requests.
-You can make a different choice on the shape of the json sent.
-I used a key for all the planets but not for individual planet objects.
-I did this intitally to get around a typescript error about a partial interface.
-I made the id of the Planet interface optional but the error still persisted.
+- Changed the backend object to use id versus planetId - this allows the planet interface to be used in more places in the frontend.
+- Could put the interfaces, entries and planet, inside their own folder.
+Imports would have to updated.
+- In converting to Spring Boot, I found that a change may have been necessary to the `homepage.component.ts` file.
+I wrapped the data returned from the get all planets route in an entries key to help with Typescript typing.
+My Spring Boot conversion did not wrap all planets in an entries key until I changed the return for all planets route to use a Map so no changes were necessary in the frontend.
 - The async validator works but I need to research more about best practices as the implementation can be improved.
 - Some of the recent changes in Angular seem to be trying to limit callback usage.
 See [RxJS](https://rxjs.dev/deprecations/subscribe-arguments) documentation for an example.
-- In converting to Spring Boot, I found that a change may have been necessary to the `homepage.component.ts` file.
-I wrapped the data returned from the get all planets route in an entries key to help with Typescript typing.
-My Spring Boot conversion did not wrap all planets in an entries key until I changed the return for all planets route to use a Map so no changes were necessary in the frontend.
-- Added karma-firefox-launcher and started to add some tests
+- Added karma-firefox-launcher and added tests.
-- The async validator implementation is problematic - need to refactor to make easier to test ?
-- Changed the backend object to use id versus planetId - this allows the planet interface to be used in more places
 - I went through a lot of iterations in trying to test the nameAsyncValidator.
 It was difficult to find a suitable example that I could learn from.
 Adding to the difficulty was the validator's setTimeout.

 ## Useful Resources